Space Summit West 2025

 Arun Sharma Biographical Sketch

 Research in the Sharma laboratory focuses on the applications of human induced pluripotent stem cells (hiPSCs) for modeling cardiovascular diseases outside of the body (in-vitro).
 The lab utilizes cutting-edge technologies including hiPSCs, genome editing, cardiac organ-on-chips, and 3D cardiac spheroids/organoids to understand the molecular mechanisms driving cardiovascular disease and heart development.
-For example, the Sharma laboratory employs hiPSC-derived cardiomyocytes (personalized, beating heart muscle cells) to develop novel ways to alleviate the cardiovascular damage caused by cancer drugs.
-The lab also studies the developmental mechanisms underlying congenital heart disease, as well as examines the impact of infections on the cardiovascular system, such as in the setting of COVID-19.
+For example, the Sharma laboratory employs hiPSC-derived cardiomyocytes (personalized, beating heart muscle cells) and endothelial cells (cells lining the blood vessels) to develop novel ways to assess and alleviate the cardiovascular damage caused by cancer drugs.
+The lab also studies the developmental mechanisms underlying congenital heart disease and vascular malformations.

 Sharma also has a unique background and interest in the space biosciences and investigates means by which stem cell biology can intersect with this emerging field.
 In 2016, Dr. Sharma led a project that sent human stem cell-derived heart cells to the International Space Station to study the effects of microgravity on human heart function, which was the first long-duration cell culture experiment in space.
 He remains an internationally-recognized leader in the space biosciences field, and his laboratory studies means of harnessing microgravity to manufacture unique biomaterials.

 Sharma has published articles in leading scientific journals such as Science, Nature Biotechnology, Science Translational Medicine, Circulation Research, Nature Reviews, Stem Cell Reports, and Cell Stem Cell.
 His research has been featured in major news outlets such as Forbes Magazine, Newsweek, Science Magazine, and the Wall Street Journal.
-He has received numerous awards for his work, including the Forbes 30 Under 30 in Science, STAT Wunderkinds, Sartorius & Science Award in Regenerative Medicine, the American Heart Association Career Development Award, the Compelling Results Award from NASA, and the Donna and Jesse Garber Award for Cancer Research.
+He has received numerous awards for his work, including the Forbes 30 Under 30 in Science, STAT Wunderkinds, Sartorius & Science Award in Regenerative Medicine, the American Heart Association Career Development Award, the Compelling Results Award from NASA, the Igniting Innovation Award from the ISS National Laboratory, and the Donna and Jesse Garber Award for Cancer Research.

 Chunhui Xu, Professor in the Department of Pediatrics, Emory University School of Medicine